5 Holiday Financial Gifts for Kids That Keep on Giving

 Key takeaways

-Don’t ignore their wish lists, but consider giving kids financial gifts—or ask loved ones to do so—this holiday season.
+Don’t ignore kids’ wish lists, but consider giving financial gifts—or ask loved ones to do so—this holiday season.

-There are many options, ranging from educational savings accounts to investing in stocks.
+There are many options available, from educational savings accounts to investing in stocks.

 These gifts can spark a child’s curiosity about how money works and help set them up for financial security.